19platta/misguided-the-game/README.md

 * exits: each col represents an exit rectangle for a player in the form `topleft_x/topleft_y/width_x/height_y/room_to_exit_to`.
 Common among all rooms.
 * interactables: define interactables contained in a room instance, which will be initialized by the room in the form `x_pos/y_pox/name_of_interactable/end_state` where end state determines if the room is clear based on the state of all interactables.
 Common among all rooms.
 * npcs: define npcs contained in a room instance, which will be initialized by the room in the form `x_pos/y_pos/name_of_npc/`.
 Common among all rooms.

+## Repurposing the Framework

+To repurpose this framework for your own game, simply create your characters, rooms, backgrounds, npcs, or whatever else you desire.
+Then, in the `game.py` file, delete the content of our room functions and write your own sequence of events using your own characters and art.